rackerlabs/docs-aws/CONTRIBUTING.md

 ## Submitting changes

-When you've completed your changes, submit a PR.
+When you've completed your changes, submit a PR and the post a link to the PR in the #docs channel in Slack.
 Someone on the Information Development team will review your PR.

 - Minor updates and corrections get a quick review to ensure that content is